murshid440/Object_Detection_SimpleDemo/readme.md

 Install the following depencies one by one which is not already installed before proceeding.
 ------------------------------
-sudo apt-get install python3 /n pip install tensorflow pip install opencv-python pip install keras
+sudo apt-get install python3 &nbsp;
+pip install tensorflow
+pip install opencv-python
+pip install keras